ethanbass/ShinyChromViewer/README.md

 ## Usage

-To run `ShinyChromConverter` you should have a list of chromatograms in `matrix` format.
-You can also provide `peak_table` object produced by `chromatographR`.
-The script below loads the example data from `chromatographR` and launches the `ShinyChromViewer`.
+To run ShinyChromConverter you must provide a list of chromatograms in `matrix` format.
+In addition, you can provide a `peak_table` object produced by [chromatographR](https://ethanbass.github.io/chromatographR).
+The script below loads the example data from chromatographR and launches the `chrom_viewer`.

 ```
 library(chromatographR)